Master’s Degrees in Criminal Justice & Corrections

 Education Levels of Criminal Justice Majors

-In 2018-2019, 7,748 earned their master's degree in criminal justice.
-This makes it the 31st most popular master's degree program in the country.
+During the most recent year for which data is available, 7,387 people earned their master's degree in criminal justice.
+This makes it the 30th most popular master's degree program in the country.

 The following table shows the number of diplomas awarded in criminal justice at each degree level.